 I have considered Section 41(2) of the Constitution which gives every person in this country the right to have access to any court of law.
 With respect, I don't think that in saying the petitioner should bring her petition before a subordinate court, she is thereby being denied this right, since, as I have shown, there are competent lower courts with powers and jurisdiction over this type of cases.
 Indeed, this court would still be available later on in the event of an appeal.
-In short, I am unable to find any exceptional circumstances in the instant case such as would justify the intervention of this court.
-I would, therefore, dismiss the petition on this score, leaving the petitioner to bring up the petition before the appropriate subordinate court, if she will be so minded."
+In short, I am unable to find any exceptional circumstances in the instant case such as would justify the intervention of this court---" (emphasis supplied by me)

 It has not been demonstrated, and I am not satisfied if there was such an attempt, that there are sufficient reasons, or exceptional circumstances, for bringing these proceedings in the High Court.
-There are no good reasons to support the Plaintiff's choice of the High Court when the Employment Act clearly states that an application for the enforcement of the remedies under the said Employment Act shall be brought before the Industrial Relations Court.
-The fact that the High Court has unlimited original jurisdiction must not be allowed to detract us from the clear provisions of the Employment Act as read with the Labour Relations Act which categorically puts it that the Industrial Relations Court is the court that shall deal with labour related matters and that the said Industrial Relations Court shall have the original jurisdiction to hear and determine all such labour related disputes - Section 3 of the Employment Act; Section 64 of the Labour Relations Act.
+There are no good reasons to support the Plaintiffs' choice of the High Court, as a forum in which they should commence these proceedings, when the Employment Act clearly states that an application for the enforcement of the remedies under the said Employment Act shall be brought before the Industrial Relations Court.
+The fact that the High Court has unlimited original jurisdiction must not be allowed to detract us from the clear provisions of Section 3 of the Employment Act, as read with Section 64 of the Labour Relations Act, which categorically states that the Industrial Relations Court is the court that shall deal with labour related matters and that the said Industrial Relations Court shall have the original jurisdiction to hear and determine all such labour related disputes.
+(See also Section 110(2) of the Republic of Malawi Constitution).